SSWConsulting/SSW.Rules.Content/rules/developer-console-screenshots/rule.md

 ---
 type: rule
-title: Do you use Developer Console to edit and take better screenshots
+title: Do you use Developer Console to edit and take better screenshots?
 uri: developer-console-screenshots
 authors:
   - title: Piers Sinclair